-Optional Protocol to the Convention Against Torture (OPCAT)

-The OPCAT was ratified by the Commonwealth Government in late 2017 and the ICS continues to prepare for its implementation.
-During 2019-2020 ICS entered into a collaboration with the University of Sydney to develop a survey tool for use during inspections.
+The Optional Protocol to the Convention Against Torture (OPCAT) was ratified by the Commonwealth Government in late 2017 and the ICS continues to prepare for its scheduled implementation in 2022.
+During 2019-2020 the ICS entered a collaboration with the University of Sydney to develop a survey tool for use during inspections.
+In 2021-22 the ICS is developing Inspection Standards for Aboriginal People in Custody.
+These Standards will be informed by International Human Rights Standards, relevant legislation and similar standards developed by comparable jurisdictions.

 Maintaining regular visitation and monitoring is an important function of the ICS and has been of paramount importance during the COVID-19 pandemic.
 It is also consistent with the requirements of OPCAT.
+Furthermore, the ICS continues to strive towards increasing the diversity of its staff, Official Visitors, and expert consultants.